 For hundreds of years, people have gambled on the Indian subcontinent.
 From the smallest of villages to the biggest of palaces, people played traditional Indian games such as Andar Bahar and Teen Patti.

-After the arrival of the British, and after having effectively colonized the entire Indian subcontinent, the British authorities decided to impose their own morals and ethics upon the Indian population by enacting the country’s first gambling law by the mid-1800s.
+After the British effectively colonized the entire Indian subcontinent, the English authorities decided to impose their own morals and ethics upon the Indian population by enacting the country’s first gambling law by the mid-1800s.

 Even to this day, the law is in effect in most of India, except for a few states that have chosen to enact their own local gambling regulation.